Foundation Diet and Health

 Ecological footprint - animal welfare

-Dark chocolate is usually made up of cocoa powder , cocoa butter and - depending on the manufacturer - other additives such as sweeteners (e.g. sugar or coconut blossom sugar ).
+Dark chocolate is usually made up of cocoa powder, cocoa butter and - depending on the manufacturer - other additives such as sweeteners (e.g. sugar or coconut blossom sugar ).
 The ecological footprint is therefore made up of that of the individual ingredients and the further production steps (such as packaging and transport) and varies greatly.
 However, the cultivation of cocoa beans has the greatest global warming potential, partly due to the heavy use of pesticides.
 23,24 Different practices are used to grow cocoa trees: monocultures or the more ecological variant of agroforestry (see also cocoa beans ).
 25 Monoculture cultivation often leads to the clearing of virgin forests to make enough space.
 The release of the carbon stored in the trees during clearing or during subsequent decomposition or combustion further increases the ecological footprint.
-26 It is difficult to understand under which type of cultivation the cocoa trees are grown for the production of cocoa products.
-However, you can look out for the Rainforest Alliance certified seal.
+26 It is difficult to determine the type of cultivation under which the cocoa trees are grown for the production of cocoa products.
+However, you can look for the Rainforest Alliance certified seal.
 Companies with this certification are encouraged to plant more native trees on their land and also promote agroforestry.
-This seal can also be used to exclude child labor (the same applies to Fairtrade ).
+This seal can also be used to exclude child labor (as is the case with Fairtrade ).
 27

-The amount of CO 2 emitted for the production of dark chocolate is estimated at 46.65 kg per kilo, which is lower than that of meat, but is still very high.
-28 The amount of water needed to produce 1 kg of chocolate is also 18,000 litres, which is significantly higher than that of healthy snacks such as nuts or fresh fruit.
+The amount of CO 2 emitted for the production of dark chocolate is estimated at 46.65 kg per kilo, although it is lower than that of meat, but is still very high.
+28 The amount of water needed to produce 1 kg of chocolate is also 18,000 liters, which is significantly higher than that of healthy snacks such as nuts or fresh fruit.
 29

 When buying dark chocolate, make sure that it is organic and fairly traded (fair trade seal).
 These seals guarantee food that meets specified ecological and sociological standards.
 Conventional cocoa farming can lead to inhumane working conditions and injuries, illnesses and child labor, because a few large corporations dominate the cocoa trade and chocolate production.
 The prices for cocoa beans are also determined not by the many small farmers, but by the large corporations.
 1